C. E. Clark homeschooled her child from kindergarten through high school. Public and private education is high in importance to Ms. Clark.

-Grant N. Colfax, the oldest of the Colfax boys, graduated cum laude from Harvard Medical School.
+The oldest of the Colfax boys, he graduated cum laude from Harvard Medical School.
 He was a Fulbright Scholar.
 He is an infectious disease specialist in internal medicine.

 On Wednesday, March 14, 2012, President Barrack Obama appointed Dr. Grant N. Colfax to be the Director of the Office of National AIDS Policy, and he remains the director of that agency at this time.

 Doctor Grant N. Colfax spent many years in AIDS prevention research.
 He was Director of HIV Prevention and Research for the San Francisco Department of Public Health where he developed programs to reduce cases of HIV in San Francisco.
 During his tenure for the San Francisco Department of Public Health, new HIV cases dropped substantially over the previous decade before his appointment to national office by President Obama.

 John Drew Colfax